hy-tsoha/tsohacheck/README.md

 Script expects following tools (should be already installed on department computers):

-- working linux environment (Department distribution or something similar, eg ubuntu)
+- working linux environment (if necessary, adjust names of python and pylint within the script)
 - bash
 - python3
 - pylint3